Trinity Sunday: Anglicanism

-Thomas Becket (1118–1170) was consecrated Archbishop of Canterbury on the Sunday after Pentecost (Whitsun), and his first act was to ordain that the day of his consecration should be held as a new festival in honour of the Holy Trinity.
-This observance spread from Canterbury throughout the whole of western Christendom.

-Anglican parishes with an Anglo-Catholic churchmanship observe Corpus Christi on the following Thursday, or in some cases the following Sunday.
+Parishes with an Anglo-Catholic churchmanship follow a calendar where Corpus Christi is observed on the following Thursday, or in some cases the following Sunday.

 Methodism

 In traditional Methodist usage, The Book of Worship for Church and Home (1965) provides the following Collects for Trinity Sunday:

 Dates

 Trinity Sunday is the Sunday following Pentecost, and eight weeks after Easter Sunday.
-The earliest possible date is May 17 (as in 1818 and 2285).
-The latest possible date is June 20 (as in 1943 and 2038).
+The earliest possible date is 17 May (as in 1818 and 2285).
+The latest possible date is 20 June (as in 1943 and 2038).

 Eastern Christianity

-In the Eastern Orthodox and Eastern Catholic churches, the Sunday of Pentecost itself is called Trinity Sunday (the Sunday after Pentecost is All Saints Sunday).
+In the Eastern Orthodox, Eastern Catholic and Eastern Lutheran churches, the Sunday of Pentecost itself is called Trinity Sunday (the Sunday after Pentecost is All Saints Sunday).
 The Monday after Pentecost is called Monday of the Holy Spirit, and the next day is called the Third Day of the Trinity.
-Though liturgical colours are not as fixed in the Eastern practice (normally there are simply "festive" colours and "somber" or Lenten colours), in some churches, green is used for Pentecost and its Afterfeast.
+In the Eastern practice, green is used for Pentecost and its Afterfeast.

+Music

+Alta Trinità beata

+The oldest hymn still sung to this day on Trinity Sunday is a 12th century Italian hymn and recorded as such in the Laudario di Cortona, and known as Alta Trinità beata.